-(Regardless if there were no contractual provisions to conduct ITM annually or after each use, the hydrant needs to be ITM by a COF holder when deficiencies are encountered.
+(This revision standardizes the ITM report form & where it may be found.
+Regardless if there were no contractual provisions to conduct ITM annually or after each use, the hydrant needs to be ITM by a COF holder when deficiencies are encountered.
 NFPA 25 states after each use, but their ITM is not that comprehensive compared to BWS.
 A one-year annual ITM ensures the hydrant's operational use.
 This section applies consistent identification, reporting, and notification to the AHJ and the owner.)

-§12-45.4-61 Private service mains inspection, testing, and maintenance documentation.
+§12-45.4-61 Annual maintenance record keeping.
 Section 13.6.4.3.4.1.1 is amended to read as follows: The tag or label, as a minimum, shall entail the following:

-- (1) Removing the previous tag or label. - (2) Indicating the month and year the maintenance was performed. - (2) Type of portable fire extinguisher tested. - (3) Certificate of fitness holder's name and number. - (4) Certificate of fitness holder's company name, address, and contact information. - (4) Be yellow, at least two and one-fourth of an inch in width, three and one-fourth of an inch in length, and clearly visible without opening any cabinets. - (5) Be constructed of a durable material approved by the AHJ. - (6) Be punched with no more than one year and one month of the date of service. - (7) Not obstruct the portable fire extinguisher classification or instructions for use.
+- (1) Removing the previous tag or label; - (2) Indicating the month and year the maintenance was performed; - (3) Type of portable fire extinguisher tested; - (4) Certificate of fitness holder's name and number; - (5) Certificate of fitness holder's company name, address, and contact information; - (6) Be yellow, at least two and one-fourth of an inch in width, three and one-fourth of an inch in length, and clearly visible without opening any cabinets; - (7) Be constructed of a durable material approved by the AHJ; - (8) Be punched with no more than one year and one month of the date of service; and

+(9) Not obstruct the portable fire extinguisher classification or instructions for use.
 [Eff] (Auth: HRS §132-16) (Imp: HRS §132-16)